+Dia yo u do each of these BEFORE going to Pediatric Related Community Experiences?
 Review the site tool objectives found on Blackboard Read appropriate chapters in the Pediatrics textbook.
-Make sure you know the location of the clinic, etc. Listen to the orientation Podcast.
-Bring these with you to the location: Bring Print a copy of the appropriate site tool found on Blackboard to bring with you to help gather the needed information.
+Make sure you know the location of the clinic, etc. Bring these with you to the location: Print a copy of the appropriate site tool found on Blackboard to bring with you to help gather the needed information.
+Site e Tool is due at 1700 on the Sunday following this rotation on Thursday or Friday

-WOMAN'S HEALTH COMMUNITY EXPERIENCES Clinical Preparation Requirements
+WOMEN'S HEALTH COMMUNITY EXPERIENCES Clinical Preparation Requirements